Solving the Spam Problem with Email to Case Premium for Salesforce

 Email to Case Premium provides a virtually perfect solution

-Email to Case Premium makes it easy to define which headers to capture, thereby conserving data storage and allowing Salesforce Workflow to evaluate the email headers.
+Email to Case Premium makes it easy to define which headers to capture, thereby conserving data storage and allowing Salesforce Flow to evaluate the email headers.
 For example, in Gmail, X-Gm-Spam: 1 indicates the email is a spam or phishing attempt.
 Received-SPF: fail is somewhat universal and often indicates that the sender spoofed their identity, which also suggests spam or phishing.

 1. Check with your email administrator to determine what email header(s) your email or spam platform can add, and whether they are already added to email headers.